gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Change to default ruleset name for PMD Plugin

 The value for `PmdExtension` is now `["java-basic"]` instead of `["basic"]`.
 This matches the value for the default version of PMD used by Gradle (5.2.3).
-Gradle will still convert 'java-basic' to 'basic' when a pre-5.0 version of PMD is used, so this change will only effect code that depends directly on the value provided by the `PmdExtension`.
+Gradle will still convert 'java-basic' to 'basic' when a pre-5.0 version of PMD is used, so this change will only effect builds that use PMD 4.x and add additional rulesets to the list provided by the `PmdExtension`.

 ### Software model changes